1. When can I book for Everest Base Camp Trekking?

 2. How many people will be in the group?

-From minimum 2-4 person in the group with maximum of 10-15 persons in the group, in some cases we do allow booking for single person as well, running independent at extra cost than in groups.
+From a minimum of 2-4 people in the group with a maximum of 10-15 persons in the group, in some cases we do allow booking for a single person as well, running independently at extra cost than in groups.

 3. How is the weather in Everest Base Camp Trekking?

 As per the season-wise, where the best time is from March to May when most of the day is clear with minimum temperatures of 0° to 20° Celsius depending upon the altitude and areas.
 Where most of the morning till middays clears for views and walks, sometimes afternoon can get overcast with chances of light rains and snow.
 March to May will be lively with wild-flowers in full bloom especially various species of rhododendron (national flower of Nepal) from trees to short bushes.